 for repentance are works that are the proper product of repentance, or justly answering an external profession of repentance.
 As faith, so repentance, without works is dead.

-All of the aforementioned Bible commentaries indicate that if a person claims to be repentant, the fruit (or works) of that person will demonstrate whether or not their repentance is genuine.
-Therefore, if a person is truly repentant, their conduct will be significantly better than what it was previously.
-Conversely, if someone is not truly repentant, their conduct will not show significant improvement.
+All of the aforementioned Bible commentaries indicate that if a person claims to be repentant, the works (or deeds) of that person will demonstrate whether or not their repentance is genuine.
+Therefore, if a person is truly repentant, their conduct should be significantly better than what it was previously.
+Conversely, if someone is not truly repentant, their conduct is unlikely to show significant improvement.
 And, because God is omniscient, He knows who is truly repentant and who is not, so repentance that is not genuine has no merit (i.e., it does not result in God’s forgiveness of the applicable sins).
 [To learn more about God’s omniscience, click on “Is God Really Omnipotent and Omniscient?]